NEC HPC Solution Special Site for ISC2022

 NEC have developed a Vector Engine (VE) for accelerated computing using vectorization, with the concept that the full application runs on the high performance VE and the operating system tasks are taken care of by the Vector Host (VH), which is a standard x86 server.
 This is the first time that the NEC SX series vector processor is integrated transparently into a Linux software environment.
 This allows the VE to concentrate on providing the best application performance.
 The SX-Aurora TSUBASA VE is flexible in sizing, can be water or air cooled, with an outstanding 48 GB HBM2 memory with a bandwidth of up to 1.53 TB/s and a comparatively low energy consumption with even better performance with the upcoming third generation of VE cards.
 Over the years a large amount of applications from different areas have been covered with especially good performance on simulation, weather forecasting, disaster prevention, resource exploration or oil and gas seismic imaging.
 Besides these applications the VE strongly supports Artificial Intelligence, Machine Learning, Big Data Analytics and Deep Learning to name a few.

 On this page you'll find some examples explained in technical articles and in our upcoming webinar.

-In Aurora Forum, we will show you the latest developments of the SX-Aurora TSUBASA Vector Engine.
-In addition to that our invited users will share their experiences on enhancing their research and daily work by using the vector architecture.
+In Aurora Forum, our invited users will share their experiences on enhancing their research and daily work by using the vector architecture.

 Presenter: Kosuke Tomonaga, Collaborative Researcher, The University of Tokyo / SoftBank Robotics Corp.